Amit221060/ibm-ui/README.md

 3. Time Travel Debugging -
 Download the [Redux Devtools Extension](http://zalmoxisus.github.io/redux-devtools-extension/)

+4. IDE => I prefer to use Visual Studio Code.. but any IDE of your choice will be ok.
+You can install the Visual Studio Code from here (https://code.visualstudio.com/download).

 4. Clone the project from git - git clone https://github.com/kiranchowdhury/ibm-ui.git